semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

     --crossvalidation
 ```

-The script generates configuration files for all datasets present in the ``--input_base_directory_path``.
+The script generates configuration files for all datasets in the ``--input_base_directory_path``.
-The ``--crossvalidation`` switch should be used to also generate files for each of the crossvalidation folds.
+The ``--crossvalidation`` switch should be used to generate files for each cross-validation fold.
 An example file looks like this:

 ```